Fox New Year's Eve specials

-Fox's sister cable news network Fox News Channel broadcasts its own New Year's Eve special, All-American New Year, which features coverage of festivities in Times Square and other locations, and primarily competes with CNN's New Year's Eve Live with Anderson Cooper and Andy Cohen.
+Fox's sister cable news network Fox News Channel broadcasts its own New Year's Eve special.
+All-American New Year, which features coverage of festivities in Times Square and other locations, and primarily competes with CNN's New Year's Eve Live with Anderson Cooper and Andy Cohen.
 The 2021–22 edition was hosted by Will Cain, Rachel Campos-Duffy, and Pete Hegseth of Fox & Friends Weekend from the Wildhorse Saloon in Nashville.
+The 2024–25 edition was retitled the All-American New Year Bash, and was fronted by Fox News Saturday Night host Jimmy Failla.

+Fox Television Stations' streaming news channel LiveNow has also streamed raw coverage of celebrations from different U.S. cities.

 Early specials

 Fox New Year's Eve Live was first broadcast on December 31, 1991, which featured music and stand-up comedy performances, as well as coverage of the Times Square ball drop.
 It was hosted by magicians Penn and Teller and featured performances by Guns N' Roses, Sam Kinison, and Southside Johnny.
 Fox New Year's Eve Live returned for 1992–93, featuring coverage from New York, Chicago, and Orlando's Walt Disney World, and appearances by Martin Lawrence, Elton John, Bobcat Goldthwait from the Mayfair Theatre, and an escape act by Penn and Teller.
 A third edition aired for 1992–93, with appearances by Elton John and Penn and Teller among others.
 For 1993–94, Fox aired New Year's Eve '94, hosted from Times Square by Richard Jeni and featuring Bobcat Goldthwait, George Carlin, Penn and Teller, the cast of the Fox sitcom Living Single, and Sinbad.

 For 1995–96, Fox aired New Year's Eve in Vegas, which was hosted from the Flamingo Hilton Las Vegas by Kim Fields Freeman and John Henton of Living Single.
 The special featured comedy performances by Carrot Top, D.B.
 Sweeny, and Sinbad, as well as musical performances by Bonnie Raitt, Bryan Adams, Sheryl Crow, Van Halen, and "Auld Lang Syne" performed by the cast of Forever Plaid.
 The hosts mocked the predictability of the ball drop, commenting that "there is nothing going on in Times Square that you haven't seen exactly before."